-But in order to maximise the benefits of Multi Academy Trusts, the push seems to be to create larger sustainable MATs with 8 to 12 schools.
-The Department for Education (DfE) issued guidance in December 2016 and the recommendations within it are becoming increasingly relevant as the focus on growth intensifies.
+In order to maximise the benefits of MATs, there has been a sustained push from the Government to create larger, sustainable Trusts with 8 to 12 schools.
+In December 2016, the Department for Education (DfE) issued guidance for schools and the recommendations within it are still relevant today.

-The Governance structure will not be the same for all Trusts and the level of autonomy given to Local Governing Bodies will vary.
-Ultimately the Trust Board must set the strategy for the Trust and the Executive Management Team will be responsible for delivering that strategy.
-The level of delegation to Local Governing Bodies should be set out clearly so that for current and new schools it is clear where the responsibilities lie.
-For schools joining the Trust, it should be clear what level of autonomy they are sacrificing.
+The Governance structure is not the same for all Trusts and the level of autonomy given to Local Governing Bodies will vary.
+The Trust Board sets the strategy for the Trust and the Executive Management Team are then responsible for delivering that strategy.
+However, the level of delegation to Local Governing Bodies should be set out so it is apparent to schools where the responsibilities lie.
+For new schools joining the Trust, it should be clear what degree of autonomy they are to sacrifice.

-As a MAT grows, the governance will need to be periodically reviewed both in terms of levels and skills.
-It is useful to consider an external review of Board effectiveness to provide an external perspective.
-In terms of the structure, as the Trust grows it may decide to create regional Boards that govern a group of schools within the Trust.
+The governance should be periodically reviewed, both in terms of levels and skills, as a Multi Academy Trust grows.
+It is also recommended to undertake external reviews of the Board’s effectiveness to provide a fresh perspective.
+As the Trust grows it may be beneficial to create regional Boards that govern a group of schools within the Trust.

 A useful resource on creating and growing academy trusts was published by the DfE in May 2021.